vsylenko/temporal-versioning-java-code/exercises/patch-versioning/README.md

 1. Change the duration of the `Workflow.sleep` statement at the bottom of the loop back to 3 seconds.
-This is unrelated to versioning and changing the duration of a timer does not require versioning, gbut will help you see the results more quickly.
+This is unrelated to versioning and changing the duration of a timer does not require versioning, but will help you see the results more quickly.
 1. Run `mvn clean compile test` again.
 You should find it succeeds this time, since you've used the `getVersion` API to restore compatibility with the previous execution.